nMPyC/nmpyc/docs/source/faq.rst

 The idea of the :py:mod:`nmpyc.nmpyc_array` module is to provide a simple syntax for the input, which is similar to the one of NumPy.
 At the same time we want to ensure a switch between symbolic calculation with CasADi and completely numeric calculations.

-A completely numerical calculation is advantageous, for example, if non-differentiable functions have to be evaluated at critical points.
+A completely numerical calculation is advantageous, for example, if non-differentiable functions have to be evaluated at critical points, e.g. the norm at the origin.
 Here the algorithmic differentiation of CasADi can lead to problems.

 Therefore this module is built in a way that the array class can automatically switch between CasADi and NumPy objects.
 In addition, the individual functions are built in such a way that they recognize the type of the input and call the appropriate function from NumPy or CasADi accordingly.